-A Victorian working woman wore practical clothing – suitable for working.
-Here I’m showing you how a Victorian lower class woman would dress.
+Victorian working women wore practical clothing – suitable for working.
+Learn how a Victorian working woman would’ve dressed.

-Tie some ribbon round your stockings to hold them up.
-You may also knit some Victorian garters.
+Tie a length of ribbon around the stockings to hold them up.
+Instead of a ribbon, you can also knit Victorian garters.

-You may fold down your stockings over the ribbon so that they’d hold up better.
+Fold the stockings over the ribbon so that the stockings hold up better.

 Wear an apron to protect your skirt.